Casement Windows vs Double Hung Windows

 Larger window areas are more suited to casement windows.
 Window areas which are more exposed to the elements are more suited to double–hung windows.

-Both styles of window are fairly standard.
+Both styles of the window are fairly standard.
 Your windows probably aren’t going to turn the heads of passersby in the street!
-But they’re attractive, practical and affordable.
+But they’re attractive, practical, and affordable.

 Get Your FREE Quote